Graph isomorphism in quasipolynomial time parameterized by treewidth: Introduction

 Recently, Grohe, Neuen and Schweitzer were able to extend Babai's algorithm to graphs of maximum degree $d$ and an isomorphism algorithm was developed that runs in time $n^{\polylog(d)}$ \cite{DBLP:conf/focs/GroheNS18}.
 They suggest that their techniques might be useful also for graphs parameterized by treewidth and conjectured that the isomorphism problem for graphs of treewidth $k$ can be decided in time $n^{\polylog(k)}$.

-In \cite{DBLP:conf/icalp/GroheNSW18}, the graph theoretic FPT-algorithm of Lokshtanov et al.~was improved by using Babai's group theoretic algorithm and the extension given by Grohe et al.~as a black box.
+In \cite{DBLP:conf/icalp/GroheNSW18}, the graph-theoretic FPT-algorithm of Lokshtanov et al.~was improved by using Babai's group-theoretic algorithm and the extension given by Grohe et al.~as a black box.
 They decomposed a graph of bounded treewidth into subgraphs with particular properties.
 They were able to design a faster algorithm that computes the isomorphisms between these subgraphs.
 However, they pointed out a central problem that arises when dealing with graph decompositions: When the isomorphisms between these subgraphs are already computed, how can they be efficiently merged in order to compute the isomorphisms between the entire graphs?
-This problem was named as multiple-coset isomorphism problem.
-By applying the group theoretic black box algorithms, they achieved an improved isomorphism test for graphs of treewidth $k$ that runs in time $2^{k\cdot\polylog(k)}n^{\CO(1)}$.
-However, for further improvements, it did not seemed to be enough to use the group theoretic algorithms as a black box only.
+This problem was named as \emph{multiple-coset isomorphism problem} and is formally defined as follows.
+Given two sets $J=\{\rho_1\Delta_1^\ord,\ldots,\rho_t\Delta^\ord_t\}$ and $J'=\{\rho_1'{\Delta'}_1^\ord,\ldots,\rho_t'{\Delta'}_t^\ord\}$ where $\rho_i:V\to n,\rho_i':V'\to n$ are bijections and $\Delta_i^\ord,{\Delta'}_i^\ord\leq\sym([n])$ are permutation groups for all $i\in[t]$, the problem is to decide whether there are bijections $\phi:V\to V',\pi:[t]\to [t]$ such that $\Delta_i^\ord={\Delta'}_{\pi(i)}^\ord$ and $\phi\in\rho_i\Delta_i^\ord\rho_{\pi(i)}'$ for all $i\in[t]$.
+By applying the group-theoretic black box algorithms, they achieved an improved isomorphism test for graphs of treewidth $k$ that runs in time $2^{k\cdot\polylog(k)}n^{\CO(1)}$.
+However, for further improvements, it did not seem to be enough to use the group-theoretic algorithms as a black box only.
 The question of an isomorphism algorithm that runs in time $n^{\polylog(k)}$ remained open.